Meet the City of Film Board

 Steve is a fellow of the Institute of Chartered Accountants and the Royal Society of Arts.
-He received an Honorary Doctor of Letters from the University of Bradford in 1998 and has an MA from the University of Cambridge, where he was an Open Scholar in Mathematics.
+He received an Honorary Doctor of Letters from the University of Bradford in 1998, was made Honorary Fellow of Bradford College in 2012 and has an MA from the University of Cambridge, where he was an Open Scholar in Mathematics.

 Mary, Director of BCB 106.6FM, was born and brought up in a large family in South London, before moving to Bradford in the late 1970’s to study Peace Studies at Bradford University.
 After graduating she worked for 4 years as a youth worker in Manningham, then went back to university to take a Post Graduate Certificate in Education.
 This led her to teach, both at Bradford College and in community education, before going to live in Italy for 2 years, returning just before the birth of her son in December 1990.